 hurray for cameras with wifi that let you take photos with your phone!

-THE BEDS WE SLEEP IN
+THE BEDS WE SLEPT IN

 then we went to didi’s apartment, played with her dogs molly & zelda, and slept over.